- About SORO NC

 How does SORO NC run?The Board of SORO NC has 25 seats, all or part of which are filled at any given time.
 These seats represent geographical areas [zones], organizations and businesses.
 Any stakeholder within the SORO NC borders may run as a candidate in a general NC election, or submit an application to be appointed to a vacant seat, if he or she meets the criteria for that particular position.
 The full Board meets once a month, at the General Board Meeting.
 In addition, the NC operates committees to address a wide cross-section of community issues.
 These committees meet throughout the month and are attended by both Boardmembers and stakeholders.

 What does SORO NC do?In addition to working closely with City departments, our neighborhood council is very active in the community.
 We are dedicated to the economic revitalization of our area, and run a number of projects and events.
 Check out our Programs area and individual Committee pages for more details.

 Committee participation is the ideal way to start getting involved and making a difference in your community and all stakeholders who attend committee meetings are able to vote on motions.
 Since the Neighborhood Council functions as a part of the City of Los Angeles, the public is welcomed at all our meetings.
 For more information about attending and/or speaking at a meeting, see our About Our Meetings page.

 In addition to the SORO NC website, we send agendas for all meetings to Demers & Associates, the Robertson Blvd Library, the Robertson Recreation Center, the Office of Councilmember Paul Koretz, Malcolm Brown Insurance Co., and Hamilton High School.
-You can also subscribe to get all of our agendas via email with the City's Early Notification Service—although there may be a delay of a day or more.
+You can also subscribe to get all of our agendas via email with the City's Early Notification System—although there may be a delay of a day or more.